An introduction to microgreens: characteristics and distinction

 We use various microgreens to add color and flavor to dishes.
 The colors of these microgreens vary depending on the type of cultivation, as well as the variety.
 For example, more light results in greener shades while cooler temperatures tend to produce red and yellow hues.

-Different types of microgreens can be divided into three main color categories:
+Different microgreens types can be divided into three main color categories:

 These distinct colors can create interesting contrasts and add texture for a truly unique culinary experience.
 Moreover, their delicate flavor adds an extra dimension to your dish that is sure to tantalize the taste buds!